anindyasarup/learning-go/Writerside/topics/primitive-datatypes.md

   size of memory used to store the variable (8, 16, 32, 64, etc.),
   representing the number of bits.

+> When would I deviate from using default types? <br/> <br/>
+> You may choose custom types when built-in types lack the needed behavior,
+> constraints, or additional features.
+>
+ {style="note"}

 4. `float32` and `float64`:
     1. `float32`:
         - Represents single-precision floating-point numbers, which are